Estimate Time10 min

 Key takeaways

-• In the second half of 2024, professional managers are finding opportunities in mispriced stocks of high-quality non-US companies.
+• Fidelity fund managers have found opportunities in mispriced stocks of high-quality non-US companies.

-• Despite short-term obstacles, Fidelity researchers expect international stocks to potentially outperform US stocks over the next 20 years.
+• Despite short-term obstacles, Fidelity researchers believe international stocks have the potential to outperform US stocks over the next 20 years.

-• The biggest opportunities may be in emerging market stocks, particularly Chinese companies.
-But there are pockets of potential in developed markets too.
+• The biggest opportunities may be in emerging market stocks, particularly in China and in small-cap companies.
+But there are pockets of potential in developed markets like Canada and Europe too.

-While US stocks have hit record highs recently, shares of high-quality foreign companies may now present more compelling opportunities for US investors than those pricey domestic shares.
+While US stocks have recorded new highs recently, shares of high-quality foreign companies may present more compelling opportunities for US investors in 2025 than those pricey domestic equities.

-Short-term woes including rising geopolitical risks and election-year trade tensions mean that many international stocks are now trading at prices that may not reflect their potential.
+Short-term woes including slowing global growth, rising geopolitical risks, and increasing trade tensions have weighed on international stock prices.
+That means many stocks now trade at prices that may not reflect their potential for delivering attractive returns in the future.
 This temporary mismatch may make it a good time for investors to think about adding international exposure to their portfolios.

-In the second half of 2024, the world’s second biggest economy may contain the world’s biggest bargains.
-“Several headwinds in China have resulted in historically attractive stock valuations compared with developed-markets stocks, leading to promising investment opportunities,” says Sam Polyak who manages Fidelity® Series Emerging Markets Opportunities Fund () and looks for reasonably priced growth stocks of high-quality companies.
+In 2025, the world’s second biggest economy may contain the world’s biggest bargains.
+“Several headwinds in China have resulted in historically attractive stock valuations compared with developed-market stocks, leading to promising investment opportunities,” says Sam Polyak who manages Fidelity® Series Emerging Markets Opportunities Fund () and looks for reasonably priced growth stocks of high-quality companies.

 Rising trade and geopolitical friction with the US and Europe may be the most visible of those headwinds to US investors, but China also faces lingering effects of its very strict COVID-related lockdowns, increasing business regulation, and troubled housing markets.
 “These factors have combined to push stock valuations in China to all-time lows versus developed markets,” Polyak says.

-For now, Polyak believes there are some great deals to be had among Chinese stocks.
-Says Polyak, "China is home to some of the world's most innovative social media, e-commerce, health care, and automation companies, so it's difficult to ignore when shares of these businesses are trading at what I consider extreme bargains.
-Many of these are consumer-driven companies that are taking business away from US-listed multinationals.”
+For now, Polyak still believes there are some great deals to be had among Chinese stocks.
+He says, "China is home to some of the world's most innovative social media, e-commerce, health care, and automation companies, so they’re difficult to ignore when shares of these businesses are trading at what I consider extreme bargains.
+Many of these are consumer-driven companies that are taking business away from US-listed multinationals."

 Consider emerging markets